Fiscal Balance in South Africa

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices increased 0.26% in October over the previous month, picking up from September's 0.17% increase.
+Consumer prices increased 0.24% in October over the previous month, below the 0.25% increase logged in September.